 Creative Book Marketing: Diary of an Oxygen Thief

-This afternoon I came across a 2016 Publishers’ Weekly article I’d saved about the clever, creative book marketing behind Diary of an Oxygen Thief (author: Anonymous).
+In 2016 Publishers’ Weekly ran an article about the clever, creative book marketing behind Diary of an Oxygen Thief (author: Anonymous).

 I’m re-sharing parts of the article because this is a fantastic indie success story and important reminder for every self-published author that you can succeed if you promote your book creatively.

 Diary of an Oxygen Thief—An Indie Title Makes It Big

 The novel was first self-published in the Netherlands in 2006.
 Over the next few years, the author (who prefers to remain anonymous) sold nearly 100,000 print copies with clever guerrilla marketing that made the book an underground hit.
 He printed a short run, got copies into brick-and-mortar bookstores, and then created buzz for the book by getting people to google the book’s title and share it on social media, including the book’s own Instagram account.